Tysonpower/HCPBridgeMqtt_tynet/docs/getting_started_esphome.md

 5. Confirm that you want to install it and wait until it completes.
 <img width="653" height="679" alt="image" src="https://github.com/user-attachments/assets/15da8071-48ae-4df6-bf04-a8970db5700c" />

+6. Disconnect USB-C and reconnect to power cycle the board after the flash.
+Done.

 ## Board setup